WG-EMM-99/01 More Info |

 WG-EMM-99/38 More Info |

-Improvements to the multiple-frequency method for in situ target strength measurements D.A.
-Demer (USA) and M.A.
-Soule (South Africa)
+Improvements to the multiple-frequency method for in-situ target strength measurements Demer, D.A. and M.A.
+Soule

 Abstract: